MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

     * APP_SERVICE_NAME must be globally unique as it becomes the website name in the URL `https://<website-name>.azurewebsites.net`.
     * CONTAINER_NAME is of the form "yourregistryname.azurecr.io/repo_name:tag".
     * REGISTRY_NAME should still be set in your environment to the registry name you used in part **3.
 Build container in Azure** of this tutorial.
-If it isn't, uncomment the line where it's set above and make sure it's set to the name you used.
+If it isn't, uncomment the line where it's set in the code snippet and set it to the name you used.

     > [!NOTE]
     > You may see an error similar to the following when running the command: